eamonnofarrell/PythonProject2018/README.md

 ## Data_Analysis_Process
 * __Data Acquisition:__ The Comma Separated File containing [Iris Data Set](./iris.csv) is loaded with Python command *pandas.read_csv(url, names=names)*.
 * We can see that the data in the first four columns is numeric without header information.
 Column names are assigned with command *names = ['sepal-length',...]*.
-* The fifth column gives us the flower name associated with petal and sepal data for each row.
+* The fifth attribute gives us the flower name associated with petal and sepal data for each row.
-* __Attribute Information:__
-                            1 sepal length in cm
-                            2 sepal width in cm
-                            3 petal length in cm
-                            4 petal width in cm
-                            5 class:
-                                     - Iris Setosa
-                                     - Iris Versicolour
-                                     - Iris Virginica

 <details>
             <summary>Dataset example with code extract (Click to expand)</summary>